elos-retired/progress/projects/dawn.md

 Dawn
 ----

-The first elos project.
-Dawn is a mobile app that interacts with elos' main server, recording events.
+The first elos project. ~~Dawn is a mobile app that interacts with elos' main server, recording events.
 Specifically, dawn records the start and stop times of an event along with the "event's" name.
-The application will be written for iOS, and will be native swift code.
+The application will be written for iOS, and will be native swift code.~~ The app was cancelled.
+Dawn primarily consisted of elos infrastructure buildig, including running elos on a digital ocean instance.

 #### Requirements
 -----------------